shadowfacts/fervor/extensions.md

 Extensions may also provide additional API endpoints that provide access to their specific data.
 To avoid name conflicts, all extension endpoints should be under `/api/<identifier>/`.

 For example, the `com.example.fervor.tags` extension may provide a GET endpoint at `/api/com.example.fervor.tags/v1/tags` that returns an array of all tag objects.

+## Extended Requests
+Extensions may also accept additional parameters in Fervor requests.
+To avoid name conflicts, all extension parameters should be prefixed with the extension identifier.

+For example, the `com.example.fervor.tags` extension may extend the feed creation endpoint with a `com.example.fervor.tags.new` parameter that accepts a list of tags to assign to the newly created feed.